Mahuika HPC3 Differences

 Milan nodes¶

-These are the same nodes as made up the Mahuika Extansion.
+These are the same nodes as made up the Mahuika Extension.
 Each Milan node has 2 AMD Milan 7713 CPUs, each with 8 "chiplets" of one L3 cache and 8 cores, so each node has a total of 128 cores or 256 hyperthreaded CPUs.

 The memory available to Slurm jobs on most of the Milan nodes is 512 GB per node, so approximately 2 GB per CPU.
-There are 64 of these nodes available, 8 of which will have twice as much memory, so 1 TB.

 Genoa nodes¶